HibaBenzahra/one-color-detection/README.md

-*Real-Time Red Color Detection using OpenCV
+# **Real-Time Red Color Detection using OpenCV**

-This project demonstrates real-time detection of red objects using OpenCV and Python.
+This project demonstrates **real-time detection of red objects** using OpenCV and Python.
 The script captures video from a webcam, processes each frame to identify red regions, and highlights them with bounding boxes and labels.

-*Key Features*
+## **Key Features**
-HSV Color Space Conversion: The input frames are converted to HSV color space for easier and more precise color segmentation.
+- **HSV Color Space Conversion:** The input frames are converted to HSV color space for easier and more precise color segmentation.
-Color Range Masking: A mask is applied to isolate pixels within the specified red color range.
+- **Color Range Masking:** A mask is applied to isolate pixels within the specified red color range.
-Contour Detection: Contours of the detected red regions are extracted to identify distinct objects.
+- **Contour Detection:** Contours of the detected red regions are extracted to identify distinct objects.
-Bounding Box and Labeling: Red regions exceeding a defined size are highlighted with a green bounding box, and labeled with the text "Red."
+- **Bounding Box and Labeling:** Red regions exceeding a defined size are highlighted with a green bounding box and labeled with the text **"Red."**
-Real-Time Processing: Continuously processes video frames from the webcam, allowing real-time detection.
+- **Real-Time Processing:** Continuously processes video frames from the webcam, allowing real-time detection.

-*How It Works*
+## **How It Works**
-The webcam captures a video feed.
+1. The webcam captures a video feed.
-Each frame is converted to HSV and masked using a defined range for the red color.
+2. Each frame is converted to HSV and masked using a defined range for the red color.
-Contours are detected from the masked image.
+3. Contours are detected from the masked image.
-Contours meeting the size criteria are highlighted with a bounding box and labeled.
+4. Contours meeting the size criteria are highlighted with a bounding box and labeled.
-Press q to exit the program.
+5. Press **`q`** to exit the program.

-*Dependencies*
-OpenCV
-NumPy

-*Usage*
+## **Dependencies**
+- **OpenCV**
+- **NumPy**

+## **Usage**
+1. Install the required libraries using `pip install opencv-python numpy`.
-Run the script, and the program will display the webcam feed with detected red objects highlighted.
-Ensure you have a webcam connected and configured for your system.
+2. Run the script, and the program will display the webcam feed with detected red objects highlighted.
+3. Ensure you have a webcam connected and configured for your system.